Add, remove & assign phone numbers on demand

 Unlike Google Voice’s texting limit, Chalkboard allows you to send texts to many customers at once.
 You can organise contacts into groups and broadcast messages in one go.
-With Chalkboard’s advanced chat feature, you’ll be able to talk to your customers like friends.
+With Chalkboard’s messaging features, you’ll be able to talk to your customers like friends.

-Use this Chalkboard vs Google Voice comparison to understand the features that each service offers your business
+A Chalkboard vs Google Voice comparison to help you understand the features that each service offers your business

 How a texting service for business can improve customer engagement and help you grow your business